Updated February 11, 2015

 Q: Where can I find your opinion pieces?

-I have published, sometimes with colleagues, various op-eds and other opinion pieces in The Atlantic Monthly, Washington Post, International Herald Tribune, The New Republic, the Rocky Mountain News, Issues in Science and Technology, Science and Nature, among other places.
+I have published, sometimes with colleagues, various op-eds and other opinion pieces in the Fiancial Times, USA Today, Wall Street Journal, The Guardian, The Atlantic Monthly, Washington Post, International Herald Tribune, The New Republic, the Rocky Mountain News, Issues in Science and Technology, Science and Nature, among other places.
 These perspectives can be found online here.
 If you are looking for something and can't find it just send me an email: firstname.lastname@example.org.
 Starting in 2005 I became a regular columnist for Bridges, the quarterly publication of the Office of Science & Technology at the Embassy of Austria in Washington, DC.
+In 2014, I joined Nate Silver's 538 for about 10 minutes, and then moved on to Sporting Intelligence.

 Q: What editorial boards do you serve on?

-I am on the editorial boards of: Minerva, Darwin, Environmental Science & Policy, Global Environmental Change, Natural Hazards Review, Policy Sciences, WIRES Climate Change and Water Resources Research.
+I am on the editorial boards of: Minerva, Darwin, Environmental Science an Policy, Natural Hazards Review, Policy Sciences and Water Resources Research.

 Q: What other professional affiliations do you have?